apache/ignite/assembly/libs/readme.txt

 If you are using Maven to manage dependencies of your project, there are two options:

 1. Import one of four predefined GridGain editions
+  - gridgain-hpc
+  - gridgain-datagrid
-  - gridgain-datagrid-edition
+  - gridgain-streaming
-  - gridgain-streaming-edition
+  - gridgain-hadoop1
-  - gridgain-hadoop-edition
+  - gridgain-hadoop2
-  - gridgain-platform-edition
+  - gridgain-platform

 2. Or import individual GridGain modules a la carte.